About Tranquil Garden Urban Homestead

 When I bought my first house, I finally had an actual garden that got decent sunlight and so I started growing my own vegetables, fruit and flowers somewhat successfully.

 A few years later when my wife and I decided to move, the unique selling point of our current house was an extensive vegetable garden, greenhouse and established fruit “orchard”.
-We fell in love with the place and have worked on and off making small improvements.
+We fell in love with the place!

 At the start of 2017, I finally had time to focus on my garden more and built new cedar raised vegetable beds, new compost bins and improved my greenhouse.
 I put more effort into growing better vegetables and we had the best year ever, eating lots of produce from our garden